fccm/ocaml-xlib/README.txt

 If it is more convenient for you, you can also use this code under the terms of any of these licenses:
-- CC0, any kind of BSD license, WTFPL, zlib/libpng
+- CC0, any kind of BSD license, WTFPL, ISC or zlib/libpng

 ============= HOMEPAGE %